Meet Assemblyman Phillip Chen

 Chen graduated from Servite High School in Anaheim and earned his BA in Communications from California State University, Fullerton as well as an MA in Public Administration and a Doctoral of Educational Psychology from the University of Southern California.
 He also served as an Adjunct Faculty Professor at the USC Sol Price School of Public Policy.

-Chen was elected overwhelmingly to the California State Assembly in November of 2016 and re-elected in 2018.
+Chen was elected overwhelmingly to the California State Assembly in November of 2016, 2018 and 2020.

 Chen won his first elected office in November of 2011 as a school board member to the Walnut Valley Unified School District.
 There, he established and maintained a basic organizational structure for the local school system.
 He helped turn the district’s budget deficit into a budget surplus and established a “rainy-day” fund.